JRHecimovich2242/IncrementalGame/README.md

 # IncrementalGame
-A simple idle/incremental game for learning
+A simple idle/incremental game made in Unity

 # Credits
 Art by Rafa Morales